74th Separate Guards Motor Rifle Brigade: Early years and WWII

+After the Collapse of the Soviet Union (1993–2015)

+Between 30 December 1994 and April 1995, the brigade's personnel carried out a combat missions in the First Chechen War.
+On the night of December 31, 1994 to January 1, 1995, a brigade of 1,274 soldiers, 45 tanks, 115 BMP-1s entered Grozny, and in addition, the brigade's fighters captured the villages of Ilyinovskaya and Petropavlovskaya.
+In total, 128 servicemen of the 74th Brigade were killed during the conflict, and more than 700 people from there were awarded government awards.
+The brigade then returned to Chechnya in 1999-2001 as part of the counter-terrorist operation during the Second Chechen War.

-On February 3, 2005, Russian defense minister Sergei Ivanov visited the brigade and promised that by the end of 2006, the brigade would consist fully of professional soldiers, not conscripts.
-He also said the brigade was one of the most combat ready of the entire Russian military, and promised the construction of a new barracks.
+On February 3, 2005, Russian defense minister Sergei Ivanov visited the brigade and promised that by the end of 2006, the brigade would be composed fully of professional soldiers, not conscripts.
+He also said the brigade was one of the most combat ready of the entire Russian military, adding a promise of new barracks construction.

-As of 2005, the commander was Major General Farid Balaliyev.

-War in Chechnya

-By 30 December 1994, the brigade was in Chechnya in reserve, sending 3000+ personnel, 45 tanks, 115 BMP-1s to the fight.
-The brigade fought in street fights in Groznyy.
-According to records, the brigade lost 120+ personnel during the war.

-Russian intervention in the Syrian Civil War

-Elements of the brigade are participating in the Russian military intervention in the Syrian Civil War.
+By 2005, the commander was Major General Farid Balaliyev.
+Elements of the brigade have also participated in the Russian military intervention on the Syrian Civil War.
+In 2014, Defense Minister Sergei Shoigu presented the brigade with the Order of Kutuzov for the successful completion of combat training missions.
+In 2015, the 74th Guards Motor Rifle Brigade became the first unit of the Central Military District to be fully re-equipped with T-72B3 tanks.

-2022 invasion of Ukraine
+Invasion of Ukraine (2022–present)

-The brigade is involved in the 2022 Russian invasion of Ukraine.
-The Ukrainian Ambassador to the United States Oksana Markarova claimed that a platoon of the 74th Motor Rifle Brigade had surrendered to Ukrainian forces near Chernihiv.
-The platoon's personnel were unaware they were "brought to Ukraine to kill Ukrainians" and refused to fight although Russia later denied that any such situation ever took place.
+The brigade is also involved in the Russian invasion of Ukraine.
+A platoon of the 74th Motor Rifle Brigade surrendered to Ukrainian forces near Chernihiv.
+On 24 February, Ukrainian commander-in-chief Valerii Zaluzhnyi announced that a reconnaissance platoon of the Russian 74th Motorized Rifle Brigade had surrendered near Chernihiv, with the unit's commander claiming "nobody thought that we were going to kill".
+A member of the brigade was accused by Ukrainian prosecutors of detaining a civilian in the village of Sloboda, Chernihiv Oblast on 6 March.

 On 8 March, the brigade conducted a river crossing of the Desna River in Chernihiv Oblast without setback.

-Elements of the brigade were among the units that attempted to cross the Siverskyi Donets River, near Bilohorivka, between May 8th and 10th, in the Battle of Siverskyi Donets; reportedly losing over 485 out of 550 men, and perhaps up to 1,500 of 2,000, and 80 vehicles.
+Elements of the brigade were among the units that attempted to cross the Siverskyi Donets River, near Bilohorivka, between May 8th and 10th; reportedly losing over 485 out of 550 men and 80 vehicles, and perhaps up to 1,000 to 1,500 of 2,000, and 100 vehicles.

 The Institute for the Study of War noted that despite their previous successful river crossing, the brigade's commanders may have underestimated improved Ukrainian artillery capability or may have been unable to control troop movements during the crossing.